Akay97/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task (5) gives more details to task (4) in numbers Task (6) creates a directory in another directory The(7) task moves a file into another directory using a script
+Task (5) gives more details to task (4) in numbers Task (6) creates a directory in another directory The(7) task moves a file into another directory using a script The task (8) creates a script that delete a file from a particular folder